Javier Fernández (figure skater): Skating technique

 Fernandez's quadruple jumps (Salchow and toe loop) have been remarked for their smooth and effortless execution, with a straight position in the air and great ice coverage.
 He and his former training mate Yuzuru Hanyu are the only two skaters to receive the maximum possible GOE on the quadruple Salchow and the quadruple toe loop.
 He's also one of the four skaters to ever receive a perfect score on a triple Axel.
 Fernandez holds the second-highest historical technical element score (TES) in the short program behind Hanyu.

 Skating wise, Fernandez has been praised for the quality of his edges and the complexity of his steps.
 His components scores raised throughout his career, receiving 10 perfect scores in composition and interpretation at the 2016 Worlds.
 Fernandez holds the 2nd highest historical component score (PCS) in both the short and free program, also behind Hanyu.

+Public life and popular culture

+Endorsements and partnerships

+In early 2017, La Liga announced that they had signed a sponsorship agreement with Fernández as part of its initiative to support Spanish athletes from different types of sports.
+Fernández became a brand ambassador for Spanish food and beverage company ElPozo in May 2018, and the company sponsored Fernández's ice show Revolution On Ice in 2018 and 2019.